-1. Main Body of the Design Submission The main body of the report must contain the following sections.
+1. Main Body of the Design Submission

+The main body of the report must contain the following sections.
 There is a limit of 40 pages.
 Only required appendices are allowed.
-See format on page 11.
+See format below.

-• Cover page to include: Title of Design; team member(s)

-name(s) and status (undergraduates or graduates); advisor(s) name(s) and university attending.

-- Executive Summary 1 page. - Table of Contents with page numbers referenced for each section and appendix. - Problem Statement and Background on the Design Challenge being addressed.
-This section should demonstrate that the individual or team has a clear understanding of the issues surrounding the design challenge as well as current conditions and state-of-theart approaches. - Summary of Literature Review.
+- Cover page to include: Title of Design; team member(s) name(s) and status (undergraduates or graduates); advisor(s) name(s) and university attending. - Executive Summary 1 page. - Table of Contents with page numbers referenced for each section and appendix. - Problem Statement and Background on the Design Challenge being addressed.
+This section should demonstrate that the individual or team has a clear understanding of the issues surrounding the design challenge as well as current conditions and state-of-the-art approaches. - Summary of Literature Review.
 This is an overview of what was gleaned from the literature review with a discussion of primary sources and their influence on the design.
 Specific reference citations are to be provided in Appendix F. - Individual or Team's Problem Solving Approach to the Design Challenge.
 This section should include a thorough description of individual's or team's work including a description of both interdisciplinary and systems engineering approaches as appropriate to solving the problem. - Safety Risk Assessment: The FAA promotes a culture of safety throughout all its operations.
 Examine existing FAA safety management system guidance as it relates to your proposed design solution.
 Consider inherent risks and describe how these risks should be addressed to ensure safe operations.
 Be sure to reference Introduction to Safety Management Systems for Airport Operators (FAA Advisory Circular 150/5200-37) and FAA Safety Management System Manual available under the Resources section of the Competition website.
-See video with additional guidance on this section at the competition website. - Description of how the technical aspects of the Design Challenge are addressed through drawings, mockups, computer codes, etc. as appropriate to provide evidence of a thorough design process. - Description of interactions with airport operators and industry experts in the design process.
+See video with additional guidance on this section at the Competition website. - Description of how the technical aspects of the Design Challenge are addressed through drawings, mockups, computer codes, etc. as appropriate to provide evidence of a thorough design process. - Description of interactions with airport operators and industry experts in the design process.
 Be explicit.
 Identify contacts and interactions.
-This is a required Competition component. - Description of the projected impacts of the team's design and findings with a thorough discussion of how the design/solution meets ACRP goals.
-This section should address commercial potential for the design, including a description of processes that would need to be undertaken to bring the design to the product/ implementation state.
-Emphasis should be on increased affordability and utility.
-This section should provide a financial analysis that reflects a realistic approach to projected cost/benefit determination and for the team's design.
-Guidance for acceptable cost/benefit analyses for the purpose of the Competition is provided on the Competition website.
+This is a required Competition component.